 Not everyone enjoys a view of the ninth hole, and you only have to have a golf ball fly through your car window once to decide you’ve had enough of the game.
 Active adult communities don’t have to be built around golf courses.
 Some people want to live where they play.
 Others prefer not to live on a golf course, enjoying the lower homeowners’ association (HOA) fees, the lack of non-community traffic lining up at the gates to play 18 holes, and the sense that there are better amenities to be found.

-If you’re not someone who is interested in golf, or even if you are interested in golf but you don’t want to live on a course, you have options.
+If you’re not someone who is interested in golf, or even if you’re interested in golf but you don’t want to live on a course, you have options.
 Take a look at these popular Florida communities without golf courses.

 Trade in the golf clubs for a cheeseburger in paradise at this Jimmy Buffet-themed 55+ community.
-Latitude Margaritaville was named the 55places.com community of the Year for 2018, and when we talked to residents about why they chose to buy there, several said they were looking for a community that didn’t revolve around golf.
-Custom-designed homes in dozens of floor plans and unique finishes are available to buyers, and construction on amenities are underway.
+When we talked to residents about why they chose to buy a home in Latitude Margaritaville, several said they were looking for a community that didn’t revolve around golf.
+Custom-designed homes in dozens of floor plans and unique finishes are available to buyers as well as many other world-class amenities.

 Who has time for golf when there’s a private beach club, a modern fitness center, an indoor lap pool, and a pet spa called Barkaritaville?
-A town center and retail shops, including Publix, are under construction, and residents will also have their own restaurant.
+There’s also a town center, retail shops, and an on-site restaurant.